Sunday, January 2, 2011

 Indie GoGo is another organisation using collaborative working to fund ideas and encourage innovation.
 While Four Eyed Monsters develop a community around their films and then mobilise fans to ask cinemas to screen their work.
 Thus cinema turns into a social event online as well as in a physical cinema.

-Another example worth a mention is filmmaker Nina Paley who rejected an offer from a distributor to buy the UK rights for her film Sita Sings the Blues and instead gives them out for free through a Creative Commons licence and encourages anyone to screen her film.
+Another example worth a mention is filmmaker Nina Paley who rejected an offer from a distributor to buy the UK rights for her film Sita Sings the Blues and instead gives them out for free through a Creative Commons license and encourages anyone to screen her film.
 Nina sells a range of collectable merchandise related to the film from which she makes a profit – a bit like the way multi plexes make money through popcorn sales.
 By keeping control over her film, and not selling the rights to a distributor, Nina has made more money and the film has been seen by many more people than if she had gone down the traditional route.

 So what has this got to do with cinema?
 Lots!
 Firstly we can learn much from the possibilities of a film having a life beyond a screening and an engaged fan base.
 Many filmmakers have found that folk online spend 30% of their time watching the film and 70% engaged in conversation about it.
 Cinemas and festivals need to join in the conversation and not just passively wait for its release date before giving a film any marketing attention or spend.